ankit7540/IntensityCalbr/PythonModule/determine_C2/rotationalRaman_H2_HD_D2/README.md

-## Python module for pure rotational Raman intensities
+# Python module for generating C2 correction from pure rotational Raman intensities

 **This module is for:**